eddiecorrigall/awscli-ext/README.md

 ### Instructions

-1. Use the [user group cloudformation stack](cloudformation/user-group-stack.json) to create user groups: billing, engineering, and readonly.
+1. Use the AWS CloudFormation [employee access stack](cloudformation/employee-access-stack.yaml) to create user groups: billing, engineering, and readonly.
 2. Navigate to the AWS IAM dashboard, and move users into the appropriate groups.
 3. Have users [enabled MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html) so they can perform self service.